unicef/invent/docs/administration_manual.md

 # Administration Manual

 ## Translations
-The interface to run and configure translations is loaded in http://localhost/translate.
+The interface to run and configure translations is loaded in http://localhost/translation.
 Backend uses Rosetta Django application that eases the translation process in django projects and can be configured via parameters defined in ```django/tiip/settings.py``` file (see [rosetta-settings](https://django-rosetta.readthedocs.io/settings.html)
 When logging for the first time the following page will appear when filtered by **PROJEC**T:

 :::{figure-md} translations1

 <img src="./_static/images/translations1.png" alt="system-context-diagram" class="bg-primary mb-1" width="600px">

-**STranslations - Rosetta Screen (no translations loaded)**
+**Translations - Rosetta Screen (no translations loaded)**
 :::